DUCK FEEDING AREA

 Better access for all visitors to the riverbank

-How is the work funded?
+How was the work funded?

 Funders include River Holme Connections, Cobbett Environmental Ltd, Kirklees Rural District Committee, Players of the Postcode Lottery and the Co-Op Community Fund.

-Will the ducks be affected by the work?
+Were the ducks affected by the work?